 It is also worth noting that if you want to secure a seat in one of the festival's many beer tents, particularly if you are traveling with a large group, it is advisable to make a reservation in advance, which requires a deposit.
 (More information on reservations can be found under Reservations below.)

 Pretty much all of the vendors and beer tents at Oktoberfest are cash-only, so arrive prepared with plenty of cash on hand.
-In fact, the only time we used a credit card at Oktoberfest was to ride the Ferris wheel.
+In fact, the only time I used a credit card at Oktoberfest was to ride the Ferris wheel.
 If you need more cash, ATMs are available throughout the Theresienwiese.
-However, we personally ran into an issue with one of the on-site ATMs and it ate our debit card, so we would not recommend them even as an option of last-resort.
-Instead bring cash with you to Oktoberfest from a reputable bank ATM outside of the festivities.
-More information about cash and banks can be found here, under the Money section.
+However, Brian ran into an issue with one of the on-site ATMs and it ate his debit card, so I would not recommend them even as an option of last-resort.
+Instead bring plenty of cash with you to Oktoberfest from a reputable bank ATM outside of the festivities.
+More information about cash and banks can be found in our Germany Travel Guide, under the Money section.

 While at Oktoberfest, you can expect to pay around €15 per one-liter beer (or Mass).
 Food costs vary from €2-3 for a pretzel, to up to €30 for something heartier.
-To help you plan in advance, you can check out the beer prices for each tent here.
+To help you plan in advance, you can check out the beer prices for each tent on the Oktoberfest Munich Official Beer Price webpage.

 Although tipping customs in Europe often differ from those in the United States, it is important to note that at Oktoberfest, tipping your servers is customary and appreciated.
 Many recommend leaving a tip of one euro per beer or meal, as it demonstrates your gratitude for the service provided.
 Keep in mind that tipping plays a significant role in ensuring prompt and attentive service during your visit.